mnlcz/writeups/Writerside/topics/Bandit.md

 cat /etc/bandit_pass/bandit22 > /SOME/PATH
 ```

 The user can easily understand that the cron job is pasting the password for the next room in a folder with permission 644 (user can read from this file).
-Now its just a matter of inspecting the contents of that file.
+Now it's just a matter of inspecting the contents of that file.

-Just for the sake of practicing, the one liner that parses the path and shows the contents of the password file:
+Just for the sake of practicing, the one-liner that parses the path and shows the contents of the password file:

 ```shell
 cat /usr/bin/cronjob_bandit22.sh | grep '>' | awk -F'>' '{ print $NF }' | xargs cat